linroger/Wealth-of-Nations/Credit Markets/Credit Market PSETS/Credit Market Solutions.md

 <p>770 rows × 6 columns</p>
 </div>

 ## c.
-Validate Z-Spread computation for a few fixed rate corporate bonds
+Validate Z-Spread computation for a few fixed rate [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]]

-Pick 3 corporate bonds (at your discretion) and use function below to re-price them using the calibrated flat z-spread.
+Pick 3 [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]] (at your discretion) and use function below to re-price them using the calibrated flat z-spread.
 Follow the example in Section 7.
 "Analytical Duration,  Convexity and Z-Spread (flat yield model)".

 Validate that you match the original market prices,  which were used as input to the z-Spread function.